telecter/cmd-launcher/README.md

 ```

 ### Authentication
 If you want to play the game in online mode, you will need to add a Microsoft account.
 To do this, use the `auth login` command.
 As part of Microsoft's OAuth2 flow, the default web browser will be opened to complete the authentication.
+This can be avoided with the `--no-browser` flag.
 The launcher will automatically attempt to start the game in online mode if there is an account present.

 To play in offline mode, just pass the `-u, --username <username>` flag to the `start` command